supryan/IFTTT-OSX/README.md

 Copyright
 ============

 Basically, I didn't design any of the icons or write any of the code within these bundled apps.
-I did, however, resize the app icons for Retina Display, wrote a little extra to the shell scripts, and built the Hazel rules driving the actions from IFTTT.
+I did, however, resize the app icons for Retina Display, wrote a little extra to the shell scripts calling the notifications, and built the Hazel rules driving the actions from IFTTT.
 Please see the 'Shoutouts' section above.
 With that said, I can't go to jail.
 More coming soon.